Month: February 2025

 Wrong coordinates for Titanic wreck

-Mystery ship, SS Mount Temple stopped to the west of The Titanic disaster site so was overlooked at the British enquiry because the reported disaster site had the wrong coordinates.
+One of the most confounding mysteries surrounding the Titanic is why nearby ships did not come to the rescue.
+Mystery ship, SS Mount Temple stopped to the west of The Titanic disaster site.
+The British enquiry overlooked this because the reported disaster site had the wrong coordinates.
 Only in 1984 when the wreck of the Titanic was discovered were the true coordinates known.
-Despite being critically injured by the iceberg, the Titanic drifted, not completely stopping as first believed.
+Despite being critically damaged by the iceberg, the Titanic drifted, not completely stopping, as first believed.
+This is one of the mysteries surrounding the Titanic

 This seems the consensus of most historians on the SS Mount Temple’s possibility of rendering assistance.